 - Dairy products up 9.7%

-Rising prices, combined with widespread unemployment, have pushed record numbers of Americans onto the food stamp program.
-After the 14th consecutive monthly increase, 39.4 million Americans are now enrolled in the program.
-This figure is up 22.4% from one year ago, and the U.S. government is now paying out more to Americans in entitlement programs than it collects in taxes.
+Rising prices, combined with widespread unemployment, have pushed record numbers of Americans onto the food stamp program (Supplemental Nutrition Assistance Program known as SNAP).
+In 2022, there are now 42 million Americans now enrolled in the program.
+The U.S. government is now paying out more to Americans in entitlement programs than it collects in taxes.

-As the U.S. grapples with a recession and, as many analysts have warned, a potential second great depression, those long scoffed at for hoarding vast quantities of storable food may unfortunately be able to say “I told you so” if the dollar continues to deteriorate and people begin to be priced out of the food market.
+The time has apparently come that those long scoffed at for hoarding vast quantities of storable food may unfortunately be able to say “I told you so” as the dollar continues to deteriorate and people begin to be priced out of the food market.

-Protect Your Family with Real Money and Storable Food Supplies
+Protect Your Family from inflation with Real Money and Storable Food Supplies